Sponsored by Visit Denmark

 – Now, I am a proud head chef myself, and can finally do exciting events like Studio & Friends, he concluded and officially started the dinner.

 This evening I shared a table with some fantastic people.
-I met my friend, freelance journalist and fellow food blogger Rasmus Palsgård who shares his recipes and experiences at Feinschmeckeren.
+I met my friend, freelance journalist, and fellow food blogger Rasmus Palsgård who shares his recipes and experiences at Feinschmeckeren.
 Recently he got a strong third place in the Danish Masterchef show.
-Personally, I think he should have won, of course.
 At my table was also Mikkel Bækgaard – a freelance journalist and food blogger.
 You should read his coverage from Studio & Friends as well.
 Next to me sat the restaurant editor of AOK – Rasmus Kramer Schou and on my left side was the lovely Hanna Johansson from Visit Flandern.

 We got every other dish from Studio and Hertog Jan.
 Starting off with a total of eight snacks, followed by six main courses and two desserts and ending with petit four and coffee.
 I had seen a few of Torsten Vilgaard’s dishes before, but they all looked and tasted even better this time.
 The cooking of Gert de Mangeleer is not far from the new Nordic style either.
 A lot of vegetables, herbs and edible flowers are used, and he cares deeply about regional and seasonal food – just like Danish chefs.
 His style is very modern with some crazy combos of ingredients that make it really interesting.